atulkamble/aws-guardduty-threat-response/README.md

-Awesome, Atul — here’s a complete, production-style mini-project to **detect & auto-respond to GuardDuty threats** using **EventBridge → SNS + Lambda**.
+here’s a complete, production-style mini-project to **detect & auto-respond to GuardDuty threats** using **EventBridge → SNS + Lambda**.
 It’s built for quick deploy via Terraform and includes a Python Lambda that can **quarantine or stop EC2 instances** and **disable compromised IAM users**.

 # 🧩 What you’ll build